metroideas/metroideas.org/_projects/neighborhood-perspectives.markdown

 article:
 - 'Gentrification: What it is and why it matters'
-- A snapshot of affordable housing in Chattanooga further reading:
+- A snapshot of affordable housing in Chattanooga
+- Diversify Chattanooga's economy with a food incubator further reading:
 - title: Chattanooga rent prices rise three times faster than income
   url: http://www.timesfreepress.com/news/business/aroundregion/story/2016/jul/04/chattanooga-rent-prices-rise-three-times-faster-income/374274/